rrovetto/maritime-sar-knowledgebase/README.md

 You can **Help make sea rescue safer by sharing knowledge**
 ## Status
 - In-progress.
 - Do you share the vision?
-Contact to collaborate who shares the vision.
+[Contact to Collaborate](mailto:maritimeSARemail@gmail.com) who shares the vision.
 - _Seeking_: Partner organizations, investors, sponsors, technological resources, technical service-providers.

 ## Description